railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_msword.rst

 	When you've selected some fields and added them into your Word document, some of them appear in red.
-	This colour indicates that you can't use that particular field because it has a complex data relationships that can only be discovered when you start to use the field.
+	This color indicates that you can't use that particular field because it has a complex data relationships that can only be discovered when you start to use the field.

 Select the merge tool from by clicking :guilabel:`Perform Mail Merge` from the toolbar.
 This